+The numerical solution considered retains all higher-order nonlinear terms to represent the tidal propagation over a complex bathymetry (Hervouet, 2007).
+Whereas, the CST model (Cai et al., 2014) formulates fluvial influence on tidal damping for a much simplified representation of the estuary shape and does not include tidal asymmetry either at the tidal boundary, or as a result of propagation.
+Thus the analytical solution provides a simplified representation without the noise of the more detailed model and the difference between the two highlights the influence of tidal asymmetry in the system response to tide and river flow.

 In order to understand the difference between the numerical and analytical solution, the behavior of flow velocity, width integrated mechanical energy and width integrated energy flux over a cycle were examined.
 This is illustrated for a cross-section at x=11 km from the mouth in Figure 11b, c, d.
-The river discharge attenuates the flood velocity but reinforces the ebb (Zhang et al., 2015; Sassi and Hoitink, 2013).
+The river discharge attenuates the flood velocity but reinforces the ebb (Sassi and Hoitink, 2013; Zhang et al., 2015).
 As a result, both models show a vertical shift in the velocity-time graph (Figure 11b), and a decrease in the flood energy peak and increase in the ebb energy peak (Figure 11c).
 However, a significant difference lies in the fact that the superposition of river discharge with tidal flows slow down the peak velocity and enlarges the time span on the ebb more than on flood so that the wave velocities from the TELEMAC model are highly asymmetric.
 In contrast the CST model uses a symmetric wave and does not account for the tidal asymmetry delivered to, or generated within, the estuary.
 This imbalance in the ebb and flood durations, and maximum flow velocities, is generated by the interaction of the various tidal constituents especially M2 and M4, shortening the rising tide and reducing ebb velocities.
-Dalrymple and Choi, (2007) attributed the deformation of incoming symmetric tidal wave to the difference in friction at different water depths, which slows the trough more than the crest in shallow water.
-Savenije, (2012) took account of the influence of residual slope on tidal wave propagation, demonstrating that the effect of river discharge on wave distortion is similar to that of bottom friction.
-The flood tide asymmetry results in a smaller tidal energy flux on the ebb because of the weaker ebb tidal current (cubic relationship to the energy flux), even though the ebb tidal period is longer.
+Dalrymple and Choi (2007) attributed the deformation of incoming symmetric tidal wave to the difference in friction at different water depths, which slows the trough more than the crest in shallow water.
+Savenije (2012) took account of the influence of residual slope on tidal wave propagation, demonstrating that the effect of river discharge on wave damping is similar to that of bottom friction.
+The flood tide asymmetry results in a smaller tidal energy flux on the ebb because of the weaker ebb tidal current (cubic relationship for energy flux), even though the ebb tidal period is longer.
 As a result, flow velocities from the TELEMAC model are deformed and have a smaller magnitude on the ebb with longer duration (Figure 11b).
 This results in a smaller magnitude of energy (Figure 11c) and energy flux (Figure 11d) than those of the CST model.
-Thus, the shorter duration, higher peak, wave in the CST model gives a larger energy flux on the ebb than the longer duration, lower peak, wave in the TELEMAC model.
+Thus, the shorter duration, higher peak values, wave in the CST model gives a larger energy flux on the ebb than the longer duration, lower peak, wave in the TELEMAC model.